IN THIS ARTICLE

 FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
 Do not take pitavastatin if you are pregnant.Stop taking this medication and tell your doctor right away if you become pregnant.
 Use effective birth control to avoid pregnancy while you are taking pitavastatin.

 It is not known whether pitavastatin passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not breast-feed while you are taking pitavastatin.

 How should I take pitavastatin (Livalo)?